jscottsmith/emoji-shooter/README.md

-# React Basic Boiler
+# React Alt Canvas Starter

-A quick starter for _experimenting_ with React and ES6.
-Nothing fancy, just ES6/ES2015, Babel, Gulp, Browserify, and Sass with Autoprefixer.
+A quick starter for _experimenting_ with React and Canvas.
+Howler 2.0 for sound, GSAP for animation, Babel, Gulp, Browserify, and Sass with Autoprefixer.

 ## Get Started